Understanding Peel's housing need and service levels

 Our role

-- Its housing is unacceptable and does not meet one or more of the adequacy, suitability or affordability standards.
+- Its housing is unacceptable and does not meet one or more of the adequacy, suitability, or affordability standards.

 - Acceptable alternative housing in the community would cost 30% or more of its net income.

 Our internal methodology for calculating core housing need was developed out of concern that the official 2021 census estimate of core housing need was influenced by the extraordinary circumstances surrounding the COVID-19 pandemic.
-Our methodology for estimating need in the region for the various programs and service types outlined above drew on a variety of data sources.
-For further details about our methods contact us.
+Our methodology for estimating need in Peel region for the various programs and service types drew on a variety of data sources.

-Peel Region cannot solve the affordable housing crisis alone
+We can't solve the affordable housing crisis alone

 Chronic underfunding from the Canadian and Ontario governments for both community and supportive housing continues to prevent Peel Region from operating at a scale that meets our community’s needs.